triarawn/ProjectSources/README.md

 A Hattastic Travel's source code

+Ghost Generator plugin & Ghost Playback Helper - Ghost Generator is a plugin that lets you record a gameplay demo, and Ghost Playback Helper is a module that plays back those demos.
+It was taken down for god knows what reason and forced off the Creator Marketplace.
+Thank you, Roblox!
+For taking down an innocent piece of code!

 # Will this repository recieve any updates?

 Definitely!
 Whenever I make something for fun or something becomes really old I'll put the source code here for you guys to enjoy.